yinaaach/story/README.md

    As for the grandfather, his condition is even more bizarre.
 He consumes massive amounts of food, yet his body remains unnaturally emaciated.
 And when he sleeps, his breathing ceases for prolonged, agonizing intervals, before he abruptly gasps for air.

 **III.
 Clinical Anomalies & Collective Apathy**

-   I stand before this mirror—its surface slightly fogged and cloudy.
-When I deliberately raise my right hand to check my watch, I notice that my reflection inexplicably projects a haggard, decayed state, a face visibly aged far beyond my actual years.
-It is no illusion.
-The person in the mirror has sagging facial skin and a frail, powerless lower body.
-Although I feel no acute underlying illness, something is inexplicably amiss—a sensation I cannot quite put into words.What truly chills me to the bone is that the children have also begun showing anomalies, one after another.
-One of the children at times stares blankly into space, his movements sluggish, entirely oblivious to his own condition.
-The other child's school grades have plummeted, and he has become severely lethargic during the day; yet past midnight, he remains wide awake, spiraling into a state of hyperactivity, restlessness, and sudden bursts of irritability.As for the grandfather, his condition is even more bizarre.
-He consumes massive amounts of food, yet his body remains unnaturally emaciated.
-And when he sleeps, his breathing ceases for prolonged, agonizing intervals, before he abruptly gasps for air.

    The grandfather occasionally reports somatic discomfort and acid reflux.
 Tophi are prominently visible on his limb joints, and he has recently presented with a primary complaint of abnormal sensation during swallowing.
 Compounding our situation, the other child residing with us has begun demonstrating an inability to focus their right eye.
 As a registered nurse, my professional training allows me to recognize exactly where the pathology lies at a single glance.
 Observation of the cohabitants' dietary habits reveals a daily intake consisting strictly of sweets, alcohol, spicy foods, scalding water, pickled items, and hyper-sodium provisions.
 But what can be done?
 These traditional lifestyle patterns are too deeply entrenched to alter.
 Moreover, because they lack any medical background, they suffer from **profound anosognosia**—utterly blind to their own morbid decay.